postmannen/steward/doc/concept/auth/auth.md

 Have a flag to turn off signing on nodes.
 Should same flag turn off both signing and check of signatures, or should we have one for each ?

 Add a flag to do signature checking on all messages for all request types to verify the sender as a double verification on top of the NATS authorization.
 This is not intended to be used with the ACL list, but only verifying the signature, and that the sender is are who they claim to be.

+## Signing Data field

+We should also add signatures based on the **data** field of the message on the publishers, and also add verification of the these messages when they are received on the subscriber.

 ## CentralAuth